maismas/nodejs-goof/README.md

 ## Features

-This vulnerable app includes the following capabilities to experiment with test
+This vulnerable app includes the following capabilities to experiment with test;lm
 * [Exploitable packages](#exploiting-the-vulnerabilities) with known vulnerabilities
 * [Docker Image Scanning](#docker-image-scanning) for base images with known vulnerabilities in system libraries
 * [Runtime alerts](#runtime-alerts) for detecting an invocation of vulnerable functions in open source dependencies